-CUET Normalization process 2024 is a way to covert the candidates raw scores into percentile that might occur due to variation in sessions and days.
-The CUET result 2024 was announced on July 28, 2024 by the NTA.
+CUET Normalization process 2026 is a way to covert you raw scores into percentile that might occur due to variation in sessions and days.
+The CUET result 2026 is expected to be announced by July 2026 by the NTA.

 Table of Contents

 The CUET exam for the same topic administered on different days and shifts will result in different percentiles for each group of students.
-The CUET result 2024 was announced on July 28, 2024.
+The CUET result 2026 is expected to be declared by July 2026 by the National Testing Agency (NTA) on the official website.

 The National Testing Agency (NTA) implemented the normalization approach in multiple ways to develop a fair and unbiased evaluation of candidates.
 However, the CUET Normalization Process has been discontinued.

-Read More: How to Calculate CUET Score 2024?: Normalization Method
+Read More: How to Calculate CUET Score 2026?

-For example: If a candidate scores 85%, then he or she has obtained more marks than 85% of the candidates in that exam session.
+For example: If a you have scored 85%, then you have obtained more marks than 85% of the candidates in that exam session.

 This equi-percentile method is used for every exam session for the same subject.
 The percentiles of all candidates are then equated and converted into normalized marks.